Deep Dive

 Conclusion

-iExec RLC is fundamentally a privacy-enabling infrastructure layer that transforms advanced confidential computing into accessible tools for developers, powered by a utility token that facilitates its decentralized marketplace.
-How will its focus on practical, developer-friendly privacy solutions influence adoption in the next generation of DeFi and AI applications?
+iExec RLC is fundamentally a decentralized trust layer that transforms advanced privacy technology into practical tools for developers, aiming to make data confidentiality the default in Web3.
+How will its infrastructure enable the next generation of private DeFi and AI applications?